 Lua seems positively ecstatic when Ladd is giving his speech about murdering the other train passengers in the third episode.
 Not that Ladd is a paragon of virtue by any means, but Baccano! is that kind of series.

 When Ladd saw bodies massacred by Rail Tracer, he was dancing like a 5-years old child in a puddle of blood, laughing maniacally and screaming "I CANNOT WAIT TO MEET THE GENIUS WHO'S RESPONSIBLE FOR THIS MASTERPIECE!"

 In the manga version of Chrono Crusade, Aion gets a huge grin on his face when he witnesses the carnage left behind after Chrono's Berserk Button is pushed.
 He later compliments Chrono heavily for the fight, and when Chrono starts trying to use more self-control in his battles he strongly expresses disappointment in Chrono "weakening."

 In Get Backers after Ban ripped his arm off, Fudou became totally obsessed with him.
 He actually kept his own rotting, maggot-infested arm with him just so he can remind himself of Ban - which made him feel "incredible chills rising up throughout his body."

-Berserk: Griffith to Guts.
-He states that Guts fighting is "magnificent" and for that reason wants him to join his Band of the Hawks.
+Berserk: Griffith toward Guts.
+He states that Guts' fighting is "magnificent" and for that reason wants him to join his Band of the Hawk.
+Their relationship becomes much more possessive as time goes by.

 Inverted in Jhonen Vasquez's Johnny the Homicidal Maniac.
 Bystander Jimmy develops an infatuation with our villain Johnny when he witnesses Johnny's killing spree at a Taco Hell Outlet.
 He goes out of his way to imitate Johnny, and even tracks Johnny down to his house.

 And then Johnny kicks his ass and guts him like a trout for being such a creepy fanboy and obsessing over such depraved acts.

 That and because Jimmy raped his victims, which was what drove Nny to make him suffer a bit before he finished him off

 In Hack Slash Vs. Evil Ernie, the Ax-Crazy title crossover character falls in love with Cassie after telepathically seeing how horrifically violent her life is and how screwed up she is, causing her no small amount of trauma and moral conflict.